 2.9.
 CHIEF OFFICERS APPOINTMENTS PANEL

-Five (5) members of the Employment Committee (at least one of whom must be a member of the Executive).
+2.9.1.
+Membership: Five (5) members of the Employment Committee (at least one of whom must be a Member on the Executive).
 Substitute members of the Employment Committee may be selected to sit on the Panel.